thekiwidev/gs-query-builder/docs/Google Scholar Search Parameters Research.md

 ## **I. Strategic Overview of Google Scholar Search Mechanics**

-The development of programmatic tools designed to interact with scholarly literature search engines requires a granular understanding of the underlying data exchange protocols.
+The development of programmatic tools designed to interact with scholarle literature search engines requires a granular understanding of the underlying data exchange protocols.
 Google Scholar, like many search platforms, utilizes two distinct mechanisms to process user requests: user-facing search operators and system-facing URL query parameters.
 Successful automated querying hinges upon the precise synthesis of these components into a single, correctly structured, and fully encoded HTTP GET request.

 ### **A. Differentiating User Operators from System Parameters**